KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-07-22-generating-a-c-sharp-client.md

 generate_library --input=rest.json --language=csharp --output_dir=tmp/csharp
 ```

-Your C# client library is now ready to use based on your discovery document.
-As
+Your C# client library is now ready to use.
+As of this writing you can generate
-of this writing you can generate client libraries in C++, C#, Dart, GWT, Java,
-PHP and Python.
+client libraries in C++, C#, Dart, GWT, Java, PHP and Python.